5 December 2006 (USS Intrepid in route to Bayonne) Photo taken by Phil Pelter

 usoverunderflag.gif

-COAST GUARD AUXILIARY IS LOOKING TO "WELCOME ABOARD" NEW VOLUNTEERS
+US COAST GUARD AUXILIARY IS LOOKING TO "WELCOME ABOARD" NEW VOLUNTEERS

 Who is the Coast Guard Auxiliary?